-Always check bilge and engine compartment for fuel fumes before starting the engine.
+Always check bilge for fuel fumes before starting the engine.
 If there is an odor of fuel, do not start the engine until the problem has been fixed and fumes have been eliminated.

-Always keep hands, feet, hair and clothing away from water intake and drive unit.
+Always keep hands, feet, hair and clothing away from the water intake of the outboard.
 Do not attempt to clear debris or perform other maintenance while the engine is running.

-Always remove the clip from the emergency stop switch to prevent accidental starting of the engine while working on the propulsion system.
+Always remove the clip from the emergency stop switch to prevent accidental starting of the engine while working on the outboard.